ashcdev-hub/opencode-go-usage/README.md

 ## Features

-- **Menu bar indicator** — shows a "GO" status item with a chart icon in your menu bar
 - **Live usage data** — scrapes your OpenCode GO workspace page to display rolling, weekly, monthly usage percentages with progress bars and time to reset counters.
 - **Auto-refresh** — data refreshes automatically every 5 minutes (when logged in and idle)
 - **Manual refresh** — click the refresh button for an instant (~1s) data refresh